Pakistan investigates K2 death after claims that climbers walked past dying porter

 “I saw the suffering of the family,” Mr Steindl said, “the widow told me that her husband did all this so that his children would have a chance in life so that they could go to school.”

-The events overshadowed a record established by Norwegian climber Kristin Harila and her Sherpa guide Tenjin.
+The events overshadowed a record established by Norwegian climber Kristin Harila and her guide Tenjin.

 By climbing K2 that day, they became the world’s fastest climbers, scaling the world’s 14 highest mountains in 92 days.